London Housing Market Report

 Sales and New Listings

-London and St. Thomas had 577 sales in the month, representing 1.4% higher sales than in August 2023 and decreasing by 4.5% from July.
-On the other hand, 1,328 new listings came onto the market in August 2024, 9.6% more than the new listings in August 2023 and 13.3% less than last month.
-Both sales and new listings were higher than August 2023 but lower than last month.
-The slowdown in market activity compared to last month is a seasonal effect typically observed at this time of the year.
+London and St. Thomas had 562 sales in the month, representing 18.1% higher sales than in September 2023 and decreasing by 2.6% from August.
+On the other hand, 1,569 new listings came onto the market in September 2024, 18.9% more than the new listings in September 2023 and 18.1% more than last month.
+Both sales and new listings were higher than in September 2023, hinting at increased market activity compared to last year.

-There were 2,883 active listings at the end of August 2024, reflecting a gain of 19.2% in inventory levels over the past year.
+At the end of September 2024, there were 3,049 active listings, reflecting a 19.8% increase in inventory over the past year.

 Additional Ratios